MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 ms.custom: ""
 ---

-# R Package Management with DeployR
+# R Package Management with R Server

 Whenever you or your users are writing, testing, and deploying R scripts, it is critical that the packages (and their dependencies) needed by that R code are available at runtime or the execution will fail.

-By adopting one or both R package management approaches described below, your data scientists can avoid such issues where a script they've tested locally now fails due to missing package dependencies when executed in the remote DeployR server environment.
+By adopting one or both R package management approaches described below, your data scientists can avoid such issues where a script they've tested locally now fails due to missing package dependencies when executed in the remote environment.

-As the DeployR administrator, one of your responsibilities is to ensure the R code that runs on the DeployR server has access to the R package dependencies declared within that code.
+As the R Server administrator, one of your responsibilities is to ensure the R code that runs on the back-end(s) has access to the R package dependencies declared within that code.
 This means that the right set of R package versions have been installed for the organization and are accessible to all users.
 Review the following options for the best practices for production and non-production environments.

 Of course, data scientists can test out new packages without risk to the production environment using [Option 3 with the `mrsdeploy` package](#mrsdeploy).